jenkins-x/jx-docs/content/en/docs/using-jx/pipelines/customimages.md

             - --baseURL http://${APP_NAME}.jx-${REPO_OWNER}-${REPO_NAME}-pr-${PULL_NUMBER}.${DOMAIN}/
 ```

-The main requirement is that the image is available, either with or without authentication
+The main requirement is that the image is available, either with or without authentication.